 Originating in England, the Rat Terrier was used as rodent and small game hunters.
-The dogs were treasured as adoring, loyal pets and farm dogs.
+The dogs have a high prey drive and were treasured as adoring, loyal pets and farm dogs.
 In Suffolk, England, a Rat Terrier named Billy killed 2,501 rats in an infested barn in only 7 hours.
 That’s a lot of rats.

 Recognized for their astonishing killing skills on farms and rat-infested homes, this terrier breed also became popular with gamblers who used them in fights where they fought against rats.

 The “original” mix for the Rat Terrier is English White Terrier (now extinct), Smooth Fox Terrier, Whippet, and Manchester Terrier.
 People occasionally confuse them with Whippets and Italian Greyhounds.

 More breeds were added to the Terrier group blend in the 1890s when British immigrants brought their beloved pets to the U.S. The new mix also included a little Beagle, a dash of Italian Greyhound, a drop of Chihuahua, and a pinch of Miniature Pinscher.
 They truly are the proverbial “Heinz 57.”
 So, technically the rat terrier is a rat terrier mix or a rat terrier Chihuahua mix.

 Often confused with the Jack Russell Terrier, the dogs have a different profile and a totally different temperament.
 They come with an “off” button, which most Jackies lack.
 They are normally calmer, barkless, friendlier, and extremely in tune with their moods.